-In this section, we consider the probability that the hedge-fund relative return will ever exceed some level during the five-year time period.
+In this section, we consider the probability that the hedge-fund relative return ever exceeds some level during the 5-year time period.
 Such hitting probabilities are important for risk management.
-We consider high or low levels of relative returns, measured in units of (sample) standard deviation σ .
-By simply counting the number of hedge funds whose relative returns have ever reached the level during the five-year period (2000-2004), we calculate the hitting probability from the data.
+We consider high or low levels of relative returns, measured in units of (sample) standard deviation $\sigma$ .
+By simply counting the number of hedge funds whose relative returns have ever reached the level during 5-year period (2000-2004), we calculate the hitting probability from the data.

-Table 4 shows the hitting probabilities of each level for five years from the data within the fund-of-fund strategy and the corresponding beta-persistence t-noise, beta-persistence mixed noise and constant-persistence stable-noise models.
+Table 4 shows the hitting probabilities of each level for five years from the data within the fundof-fund strategy and the corresponding beta-persistence t-noise, beta-persistence mixed noise and constant-persistence stable-noise models.
 The probability estimate from the data is the observed proportion of funds whose relative returns had ever hit the level during the entire five-year period, among the 92 total number of funds within fund-of-fund strategy in 2000.
-The initial relative return in the model simulation is set to have the stationary limiting distribution of each model, i.e. X{∞} .
+The initial relative return in the model simulation is set to have the stationary limiting distribution of each model, i.e., $X{\infty}$ .